WestDRI/wgpages/content/humanitiesPython.md

 The goal of today's workshop is to demo some Python functionality, to give you a taste of the language's capabilities.
 We are not learning Python today, and we will not be doing any hands-on exercises, so please relax and watch the presentation.
+The
+{{<a "https://hss24.netlify.app/program/#february-26-28" "three followup sessions">}}
-The three followup sessions on February 26-28 will teach you Python with many hands-on exercises (6 hours in total).
+on February 26-28 will teach you Python with many hands-on exercises (6 hours in total).

 ## Why Python?